RomeHein/ESPecial/README.md

 For Gpio value, telegram message, http request type, you can have access to pins value and system information by using the special syntax `${pinNumber}`or `${info}` directly in your text.
 You can for instance:
 - send a message to your telegram chat with a value coming from any I/O pins
 - pass an I/O pin value to another.
 With this feature, you can control a servo motor directly from an ADC pin (if you set the right resolution of course).
+Have a look to [this video](https://youtu.be/_ucSs9OT7Eg).

 ⚠️ Important note: In order to keep the heap memory consumption low, fields are restreigned to 100 characters.
 This means that any sentence/http address/json longer that 100 char will be ignored.
 This limit can be increased by changing the variable `MAX_MESSAGE_TEXT_SIZE` in the `PreferenceHandler.h`